redmix-run/redmix/docs/docs/graphql.md

 That means anyone can request any query and invoke any Mutation.
 Whatever types and fields are defined in your SDL is data that anyone can access.

-Redmix [encourages being secure by default](directives) by defaulting all queries and mutations to have the `@requireAuth` directive when generating SDL or a service.
+Cedar [encourages being secure by default](directives) by defaulting all queries and mutations to have the `@requireAuth` directive when generating SDL or a service.

-When your app builds and your server starts up, Redmix checks that **all** queries and mutations have `@requireAuth`, `@skipAuth` or a custom directive applied.
+When your app builds and your server starts up, Cedar checks that **all** queries and mutations have `@requireAuth`, `@skipAuth` or a custom directive applied.

 If not, then your build will fail: